DonTSmi1e/win95keys/README.md

 ```

 ### Why is this program needed?
 Actually this program is useless.
-Maybe for educational purposes you will certainly be interested in learning these keys.